 Painting of Amentet alongside the Egyptian god Ra from the burial tomb of Nefertari (wife of Ramses II / Public domain )

 On one coffin, Amentet is illustrated standing on a platform in profile, arms slightly outstretched, looking right and wearing her typical red dress, which indicates she is a divine figure.
 According to an entry on Ancient Egypt Online , the name Amenti (or Amentet) referred to the west where the Sun set, and where the entrance to the Underworld was located.
 The “She of the West” not only relates to the geographical direction, but also to her role within mythology because as the Sun sets towards the west, “it was to be accompanied by death.”

-To Protect and Display is a Costly Job.
+To Protect and Display is a Costly Job

-Conservators Helena Jaeschke and Richard Jaeschke have been working closely with Culture Perth and Kinross on the project, and the Perth Museum and Art Gallery aim to save 'Ta-Kr-Hb' for future generations.
+Conservators Helena Jaeschke and Richard Jaeschke worked closely with Culture Perth and Kinross on the project, and the Perth Museum and Art Gallery aim to save 'Ta-Kr-Hb' for future generations.
 Dr. Hall said the key thing his team wanted to achieve was to “stabilize the body so it didn’t deteriorate anymore,” and to help achieve this, the ancient body was rewrapped, and the upper part of the sarcophagus was strengthened.